aldwinb/messaging-topics/README.md

 ### TODO ###

-* Add Elasticsearch and Kibana in the log collection framework
+* Add Kibana in the log collection framework